Just Transition Alliance Principles

 2. There is no contradiction among simultaneously creating sustainable development, having a healthy economy and maintaining a clean and safe environment.

-3. Liberalization of environmental, health and labor laws and corporate globalization – know no borders.
+3. Corporate globalization and the liberalization of environmental, health and labor laws harm communities regardless of borders.
 Therefore, solutions call for local, regional, national, and global solidarity.

 5. The costs of achieving sustainable development, a healthy economy and clean environment should not be borne by current or future victims of environmental and economic injustices and unfair free trade policies.